awcodify/sysctl-theme/docs/components/navigation.md

 ## Active Link Highlighting

-The Sysctl Theme automatically highlights the active navigation item based on the current page.
+The Arsxy Theme automatically highlights the active navigation item based on the current page.
 This is handled by the `active-link` class, which you can customize in `_sass/components/_header.scss`.

 ## Navigation Accessibility